kiranmaimalluvalasa/DP-203/README.md

 Storage Blob Data Reader Role: We assigned this role to our Azure admin user to allow reading data from storage blobs.
 This role has specific permissions needed for accessing the data.

 ### what is difference btwn dedicated sql pool and serverless sql pool
+### what is difference betwwen dedicated external sql pool and dedicated sql pool
 we can create the external tables in dedicated sql pool and serverless sql pool - > why we need to create the external tables ?